ramezrafla/redis-oplog/README.md

 Given we are counting on internal caching (and potentially secondary reads) this detector is very important.
 It reads from your primary DB node (if you are reading from secondary nodes we will create a connector to your primary DB node) to fetch a clean copy of the document in the case where data is changing too fast to guarantee the cache is accurate.
 Observers will be triggered for changed values.

 The setting `raceDetectionDelay` value is important, we check within that time window if the same fields were affected by a prior mutation.
 If so, we get the doc from the primary DB node.
-A crude collision detector is in place to prevent multiple meteor instances from making the same call.
-The one that does make the call will update all the other meteor nodes.
+A crude collision detector is in place to prevent multiple meteor instances from making the same fetch call to the DB.
+The one that does make the call to the DB will update all the other meteor nodes.

 You will get a warning in the console like this: `Redios-Oplog: Potential race condition users-<_ID> [updatedAt, password]` which will indicate that we caught a potential race condition and are handling it (set `debug` to true to see the sequence of events)

 > If you are facing weird data issues and suspect we are not catching all race conditions, set `raceDetectionDelay` to a very large value then see if that fixes it and watch your logs, you can then tweak the value for your setup

-If you have fields that change often and you don't care about their value (e.g. `updatedAt`) you can disable race detection on the server at startup:
+If you have fields that change often and you don't care about their value (e.g. `updatedAt`) you can disable race detection on these fields on the server at startup:
 `this.collection.addRaceFieldsToIgnore(['updatedAt'])`

+## Clearing fields -- $unset

+When an `$unset` update is made, we send the fields to be cleared via Redis to the other Meteor instances.
+Furthermore, when we detect a `$set` of top-level field to `null` or `undefined`, we clear those fields too.
+This is to get around what many believe is a bug in Mongo; a null setter should be the same as `$unset`.
+Be careful if you are using strict equality with `null` (i.e. `=== null`) as it will fail in your application (not that you should, this is bad practice).

 ## Setup & basic usage

 **Notes:**
 1. All setup is done server-side only, the following methods are not exposed client-side (nor should they be)
-2. Please review the API section as well as the Important Notes section below
+2. Please review the API section (as well as the Important Notes section) below

 ### Caching